JohannesMP/com.johannesmp.blog/_posts/2016-10-29-getting-started-with-premake.md

 #### Run Premake
 - Download the repository to your prefered location.
   - `Build` contains the premake files and binaries.
-Please note that the binaries are included for convenience and you can delete them if you move the relevant relevant one for your OS to a location on your PATH.
+Please note that the binaries are included for convenience - you can delete them if you copy the one for your OS to a location on your PATH.
     - `Build/premake5.lua` describes the project and allows you to generate the Project files you want.
     - `Build/premake5.lua_commented.lua` is the same file, but heavily commented for those that have never used LUA before, and goes into more detail explaining what premake's functions do.
   - `Source` contains the source code, in this case a simple hello world program in C++.